The program features are described below with reference to the program windows; and at the bottom of this page.

 "Ich denke das Jørgen Sørensen den Forums Award verdient hat für sein Programm midi2style"

 English translation: "I think that Jørgen Sørensen has deserved the Forums Award for his midi2style program!"

 Hungarian Getting Started by Szele István

-The document is not supported by me.
+The document is for program version 4, and not supported by me.